nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```

-This will show a complete guide to use WeriIt.
+This will show a complete guide to use WerkIt.

 ---